Budgeting for a loan

 Pre-contractual statements should tell you:

 A comparison rate is a tool to help you identify the true cost of a loan.
-It is a rate that includes both the interest rate and fees and charges relating to a loan, reduced to a single percentage figure.
-For example, a credit product’s advertised interest rate may be 6.49% and its comparison rate 6.75%.
+That rate will include both the interest rate and fees and charges relating to a loan, reduced to a single percentage figure.

 If you don’t have a good credit rating you may not be able to get a home loan.
 If you have had problems paying off a loan or credit card in the past, your details may be held with a credit reference company.

-Sometimes when you have trouble borrowing money from a home loan provider, a friend or family member may be willing to guarantee the loan.
+If you have trouble borrowing money from a home loan provider, a friend or family member may be willing to guarantee the loan.
 This will make them a ‘guarantor’ under the law.
-However, this is a big step and a decision that shouldn’t be taken lightly.
-Essentially, it will mean that if you don’t pay, they will have to!

 Before you take out the loan, your guarantor must be given a copy of the mortgage contract and the document explaining a guarantor’s rights and liabilities.
 If you stop making payments, the home loan provider will first take action against you.
 They can usually only take action against the guarantor after they have tried all avenues to get the money from you.

 If you decide to take out a home loan where both your name and your partner’s name are on the mortgage contract, then you become a co-borrower.
-This means that you will both be responsible for the debt.
-If the payments stop, the home loan provider can choose which one of you to sue for the whole debt.
+This means that you are both responsible for the debt.
+If the payments stop, the home loan provider can choose one of you to sue for the whole debt.
 This may depend on:

 There is no legal requirement that you and your spouse or partner must both sign a loan contract unless you are co-borrowers.